xuankimtran/docs-1/pages/katalon-analytics/docs/testops-april-release-trial-plans.md

 ---
-title: "TestOps Trial Plans"
+title: "Trial Plans"
 sidebar: katalon_analytics_docs_sidebar
-permalink: katalon-analytics/docs/testops-trial-plans.html
+permalink: katalon-analytics/docs/trial-plans.html
 description:
 ---
-## TestOps Trial Plans
+## Trial Plans

-Valid email registration is eligible for a 3-month trial of Katalon TestOps Enterprise (KTE).
+Valid email registration is eligible for a 3-month trial of Katalon TestOps Enterprise.

-When your trial period expires, you need to subscribe to the monthly or annual subscription to continue using the full features of KTE.
+When your trial period expires, you need to subscribe to the monthly or annual subscription to continue using the full features of Katalon TestOps Enterprise.
 Otherwise, your plan will be reverted to the TestOps Community version.

 If you are a Katalon Studio user, you are automatically entitled to TestOps Community.
-You can submit a Trial Request for a 3-month trial of KTE.
+You can submit a Trial Request for a 3-month trial of Katalon TestOps Enterprise.
- > You can only register for KTE using business emails.
+ > You can only register for Katalon TestOps Enterprise using business emails.

 ### Katalon TestOps Enterprise trial for new users

-> This trial request is applied for KTE Cloud only.
+> This trial request is applied for Cloud only.
 For On-premises deployment, please contact our Sales team via sales@katalon.com.

 Once you have a Katalon account, you can submit a trial request via TestOps in one of the following ways: